JFrogChina/JFrog-Platform-k3s-installation/README.md

         ⚠️ Important
         Please execute these scripts in a path with sufficient disk space.
-        The data will be stored in the ./kfs/k3s-data-dir directory to accommodate the imported Xray vulnerability library (100GB~200GB) later.
+        The data of running k3s will be stored in the ./kfs/k3s-data-dir directory.
+        The Imported Xray vulnerability database will occupy about 100GB~200GB.

         ./1-download.sh